Profile6 min read3 of 12

 Overview

-The Line 2 hermit carries natural, innate talents — abilities that come so naturally to you that you may not even recognize them as gifts.
-You don't learn these talents; they are simply part of who you are.
-The mechanism that activates them is the "calling" — someone from the outside world sees your gift and calls you out of your hermit space to share it.
-This calling is essential because Line 2 cannot see its own genius.
-You need others to act as mirrors, reflecting back what they observe in you.
-Without being called, your natural talents remain dormant, hidden behind the closed door of your cave.
-Focus on recognizing that not every call is correct — only the calls that resonate with what comes naturally to you are worth answering.
+The Line 2 hermit carries natural talents, abilities so innate that you may not recognize them as gifts.
+You don't learn them; they're simply part of who you are.
+What activates them is the "calling": someone outside sees your gift and calls you out of your hermit space to share it.
+This matters because Line 2 cannot see its own genius.
+You need others as mirrors, reflecting back what they observe in you.
+Without a call, your talents stay dormant behind that closed door.
+Not every call is correct, though, so answer only the ones that match what comes naturally to you.

 Love & Relationships